carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Deoptimization Operand Bundles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Deoptimization operand bundles are characterized by the ``"deopt`` operand bundle tag.
+Deoptimization operand bundles are characterized by the ``"deopt"`` operand bundle tag.
 These operand bundles represent an alternate "safe" continuation for the call site they're attached to, and can be used by a suitable runtime to deoptimize the compiled frame at the specified call site.
+There can be at most one ``"deopt"`` operand bundle attached to a call site.
 Exact details of deoptimization is out of scope for the language reference, but it usually involves rewriting a compiled frame into a set of interpreted frames.

 From the compiler's perspective, deoptimization operand bundles make the call sites they're attached to at least ``readonly``.
 They read